 Transplanting to the Garden

-The young plants will need one to two weeks of hardening off before they go into the garden.
+The young seedlings will need one to two weeks of hardening off before they go into the garden.
 Hardening off is the process of acclimating plants to outdoor conditions.
 Start by setting them outside for a few hours at a time in a protected, semi-shady location, such as on a porch or under a shrub.
-Outdoor temperatures should be 45°F or warmer.
+Outdoor temperatures should be 45°F or warmer, depending on the crop.
 Gradually increase the time outdoors and the exposure to direct sunlight.
-Transplant your seedlings to the garden in the late afternoon, after the heat of the day has subsided—or on a cloudy day—and water them thoroughly.
+Transplant your seedlings to the garden in the late afternoon after the heat of the day has subsided, or on a cloudy day, and water them thoroughly.